 How to steam carrots in the microwave

-Step 2: Place carrots in microwave-safe bowl.
-Add fresh water to microwave bowl (~1 inch depth), add trivet (if using), and place the sliced carrots into the bowl/trivet.
+Add fresh water to the bowl (~½ inch/ 1cm depth), add trivet (if using), and place the sliced carrots into the bowl/trivet.

-Step 3: Microwave carrots.
 Microwave the carrots on high for 3-6 minutes (refer to table below, as the time needed depends on the power of your microwave).
-They will be bright orange when they are cooked.
+They will be bright orange and tender when they are cooked.

-Step 4: Leave carrots to steam.
-When the microwave time is up, leave the bowl with the lid on for an additional two minutes to allow the carrots to steam.
+When the microwave time is up, leave the bowl with the lid on in the microwave for an additional two minutes to allow the carrots to steam.

 You will need to microwave the bowl of carrot slices until the water is boiling and the bowl has filled with steam.
 It needs to boil continuously for around a minute, and then should be left for at least 2 minutes with the lid on to allow the carrots to finish cooking in the steam.